bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 10.1
 ```

+Please note that the above code block has the line numbers enabled,
+but those line numbers are not part of the contents of the file.
+Since there is no explicit column to index the recording,
-and the `ForeignIndexColumn` is not defined in the
+the `ForeignIndexColumn` SHOULD NOT defined in the
 `sub-01_task-nback_physioevents.json` file:

 ```JSON